Long-used US abortion pill under threat in Texas lawsuit

 The Texas lawsuit has become the latest high-stakes legal battle over access to abortion since the question of its legality was returned to the states.

-Kacsmaryk, who was appointed by former president Donald Trump, saved some of his most pointed questions for attorneys representing the alliance, which filed the case in Amarillo in anticipation of getting a favorable ruling.
+Kacsmaryk, who was appointed by former president Donald Trump, saved some of his most pointed questions for attorneys representing the conservative group, which filed its lawsuit in Amarillo in anticipation of receiving a favorable ruling.

 “Explain to me why this court has that sweeping authority?”
-Kacsmaryk asked, in reference to the group’s request to pull mifepristone from the market.
+Kacsmaryk asked, in reference to the group’s request for a preliminary order pulling mifepristone from the market.

-The judge also questioned whether the group had the legal standing to obtain a pretrial ruling, grilling both sides on U.S. Supreme Court cases that set out when such extraordinary relief is allowed.
+The judge also questioned whether the group had the legal standing to obtain a pretrial ruling on the drug, grilling both sides on U.S. Supreme Court cases that set out when such extraordinary relief is allowed.

-Lawyers representing the FDA argued that pulling mifepristone would disrupt reproductive care for women across the U.S.
+Lawyers representing the FDA argued that pulling mifepristone would upend reproductive care for women across the U.S.

-One of the chief arguments leveled against the FDA in the lawsuit is that the agency misused its authority when it originally approved the abortion pill.
+One of the chief arguments leveled against the FDA in the case is that the agency misused its authority when it originally approved mifepristone.

 “The plain text is clear it applies to illnesses,” argued Erik Baptist, the alliance’s lead attorney.
 “Mifepristone is used to end pregnancies, and pregnancy isn’t an illness.”